-There is no shortage of great diving sites in Okinawa and a small number of truly exceptional scuba spots you won’t find anywhere else in the world.
-The tropical climate of these southern Japanese islands along with crystal clear waters helps make it a popular destination among snorkelers and divers from around the planet.
-This is why we will reveal all the most unforgettable dive sites in Okinawa – including everything from sunken American warships to 10,000 year old underwater ruins.
+There is no shortage of great diving spots in Okinawa, and a number of them are truly exceptional.
+The tropical climate of these southern Japanese islands, along with their crystal clear waters, helps make it a popular destination among snorkelers and divers from around the globe.
+Here we reveal all the best scuba diving spots in Okinawa – including everything from sunken American warships to 10,000-year-old underwater ruins.